YcZhangSing/DATS-ASSFormer/README.md

 This study introduces DATS-ASSFormer, a novel Unsupervised Domain Adaptation method for detecting wheat diseases from UAV multispectral images.
 And a dataset named NWAFU-WDRSD was developed, encompassing 8,628 high-resolution images of the three predominant wheat diseases.

+<center>:fire: Details of DATS-ASSFormer will be released.
+Stay tuned :beers: :+1: </center>